vermut/ha_amc_alarm/README.md

-AMC Alarm integration for HomeAssistant (davideciarmiello)
+AMC Alarm integration for HomeAssistant
 ===

       This has no official affiliation with AMC.
 Henceforth, it does not offer any guarantees, liability or promises that